 Benefits Of The Profession

-- Flexibility in Work Hours: Notaries often enjoy flexible schedules, which appeal to those seeking balance between professional and personal commitments.
+- Flexibility in Work Hours: Notaries often enjoy flexible schedules, which appeal to those seeking a balance between professional and personal commitments.

 - Supplemental Income: Many use their notary commission to earn additional income, offering services outside their primary occupation.